manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 * ``sphinx`` - native API protocol, used for client connections but also by distributed indexes.
 Default protocol if none specified.
 * ``mysql41`` - MySQL protocol used since 4.1.
 More details on MySQL protocol support can be found in :ref:`mysql_protocol_support_and_sphinxql` section.
 * ``http`` - HTTP protocol.
 More details can be found in :ref:`httpapi_reference` section.
+* ``replication`` - replication protocol, used for nodes communication.
+More details can be found in :ref:`replication` section.

 Adding a "_vip" suffix to a protocol (for instance ``sphinx_vip`` or